-- Submit four (4) complete sets of properly signed and sealed plans and specifications in sufficient detail to enable a proper review of all the code requirements for Public Schools.
-See Florida Administrative Code, Rule Chapter 9B-1.009(4)(a) for plan submittal requirements.
+- Submit an electronic copy in PDF file format, or a PDF file format disc, or four (4) complete paper sets of properly signed and sealed plans and specifications in sufficient detail to enable a proper review of all the code requirements for Public Schools.
+See Florida Administrative Code, Rule Chapter 61-41.009(4)(a) for plan submittal requirements.
 Every plan sheet must bear the original signature and embossed seal of the Architect and/or Engineer of Record.
 The plan sheets must be a minimum of 18" X 24".
-The drawing scale must be a minimum of 1/8" = 1'- 0".
-The lettering must be a minimum of 3/32" in height. - Submit two (2) complete sets of properly signed and sealed structural calculations and energy calculations. - Submit a fully executed Product Approval form.
+The drawing scale must be a minimum of 1/8" = 1' 0".
+The lettering must be a minimum of 3/32" in height. - Submit an electronic copy in PDF file format, or a PDF file format disc, or two (2) complete sets of properly signed and sealed structural calculations and energy calculations. - Submit an electronic copy in PDF file format, or a PDF file format disc, or a fully executed Product Approval form.
 A copy of this form may be obtained from CRA. - Provide a FedEx or UPS number for the return of plans. - Provide a check in the amount listed below for the review fee.